abelherl/neuma-api-dart/README.md

 ### 1. Install the Extension
 From VS Code:

-* Search for `Neuma API Dart` in the extensions marketplace and install
+* Search for `Neuma API Flutter` in the extensions marketplace and install

 Or via CLI: